-This analyser is part of the UK Grain Network (UKGN) for Harvest 2020.
+This analyser is part of the UK Grain Testing Network (UKGTN) for Harvest 2020.

 Professional Near Infrared Transmission grain and flour analyser for analysing whole grain cereals and oil seeds as well as flour content parameters with a built-in hectolitre weight module.
 An additional feature is the built-in printer, so the hectolitre weight values can be automatically printed to the receipt together with the other measured content parameters.